-TXO will buy (and resell) all types of new and used mobile and fixed line equipment.
+TXO will buy (and resell) all types of new and used mobile and fixed line telecom network equipment.
 This spans multiple product and platform types including optical transmission (SDH/SONET and DWDM), routers & switches, GSM/3G/4G/WiMax/LTE, servers, and CPE (customer premise equipment).
 Having a truly global customer base this means that TXO is always interested in many OEM products including Nokia, Siemens, Alcatel-Lucent, Newbridge, Marconi, Ericsson, Motorola, Nortel, Ciena, Juniper, Adva, Huawei, ZTE etc. Please note that this list may not be complete; feel free to send us your telecom inventory list.

 Can the OEM stop me/us from selling our surplus equipment?

 No, if the equipment is owned by your company outright it is yours to do with as you please.
 However, check your purchase agreement to see if there are any buy-back arrangements in place first.

 TXO work with all sizes of inventory providing there is either a resale or recycling value from the parts or, where there is an inventory management solution that where our customers require an efficient solution.
 Due to our scale of 135,000 Sq Ft/12,500 m² across our global locations TXO is able to receive or recover consignments from individual parts, cabinets, chassis or even full country/global network de-installations of both mobile and fixed network equipment.

 How does TXO calculate how much money my equipment is worth?